dimosthe/proxy-build/README.md

 	vim config/db.php // edit the file accordingly sudo -u proxyvnf -s
 	php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations // in 	order to build the tables for the yii2-user module
+	./yii migrate/up // in order to build any extra migrations

 10) Test the application